-If you’re wondering what exactly a Toby Jug is, it’s a jug in the shape of a seated personal, typically with a recognizable face.
+If you’re wondering what exactly a Toby Jug is, it’s a jug in the shape of a seated person, typically with a recognizable face.
 The history behind the name is murky, but no doubt you’ll have a better idea of the mugs and their history after viewing one of the largest collections of its kind.

 8. Evanston History Center

 To get an extra dose of history, visit the Evanston History Center, located in the historic Charles Gates Dawes House.